Smithtown No-Fault Claims Lawyer

 New York State Insurance Law specifies 7 defining requirements for a serious injury.
 These include:

 What does this mean for you?
 If you sustained an injury in an accident and wish to gather damages beyond the no-fault limit, you should be able to show that your injuries satisfy the threshold law and establish that the other driver was at fault for the mishap.
 An attorney like those at The Law Office of Carl Maltese can help build a strong case in your favor so you can obtain the compensation and closure you deserve.
 At this law firm, you can also seek the legal assistance of a nursing home abuse lawyer in Smithtown if you or a loved one is suffering from elderly abuse.

 Handling a no-fault claim is a complex process to take on alone.
 The no-fault insurance carrier often takes an adversarial position when it comes to paying medical bills and lost wages, and many deadlines must be observed and forms completed.
 Failing to comply with even a single requirement may invalidate your rights to collect benefits.
-It’s essential to have a law firm that routinely handles these matters on your side to help you ensure that your medical bills are paid and your lost wages are reimbursed.
+It’s essential to have a Smithtown auto accident law firm that routinely handles these matters on your side to help you ensure that your medical bills are paid and your lost wages are reimbursed.

 The Law Office of Carl Maltese has been assisting clients with their no-fault claims since New York enacted the no-fault law in 1974, so we know how to navigate the process on your behalf and help you receive full and fair compensation.
 We’re also prepared to file a separate claim on your behalf if your damages extend beyond the limits of New York’s no-fault law.